pixl8/Preside-Documentation/docs/02.devguides/06.workingwiththericheditor/page.md

 #### Specifying non-default toolbars for form fields

 You can define multiple toolbars in your configuration and then specify which toolbar to use for individual form fields (if you do not define a toolbar, the default will be used).
-An example, using a PresideCMS form definition:
+An example, using a Preside form definition:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>